Detteee/bilistream/README.md

 - Automated rebroadcasting of Twitch and YouTube streams to Bilibili Live
 - Support for scheduled streams on YouTube
-- Configurable Bilibili live settings (title, area, etc.)
+- Configurable and auto update Bilibili live settings (title, area and thumbnail)
 - Comprehensive management script (`stream_manager.sh`) for easy configuration and control
 - Danmaku command feature for changing the listening target channel when Bilibili live is off
 - Monitor League of Legends Live game and stops Bilibili live if blacklisted words are found in player names
+- Detects and avoids rebroadcasting content already being streamed by monitored Bilibili live rooms

 ## Dependencies